The Smokehouse Backstory.

 How The Smokehouse became The Smokehouse

 The Smokehouse wasn’t originally called The Smokehouse.
 In fact, the outdoor kitchen didn’t have a name at all.
 The branding took place as part of a bigger overall landscaping project for our entire backyard.
-As fans of Disney travel, we decided to create a Disney-travel-inspired backyard oasis.
-It’s not a cheesy attempt to reproduce actual Disney parks or resorts, but rather the creation of an outdoor oasis that would bring a little of the Dinsey-inspired travel magic to our own backyard.
+As sometime Disney travelers, we decided to create a subtle Disney-travel-inspired backyard oasis.
+It’s not a cheesy attempt to reproduce actual Disney parks or resorts, but rather the creation of an outdoor oasis that would bring a little magic and aroma to our own backyard.
 We named it Disney Resort North.
-The branding of the outdoor kitchen area becoming The Smokehouse is a good example of how we have subtle tie-ins to Disney travel.
-As an aside, one thing I like about our theming is that Disney fans will get the nods to Disney travel, while non-Disney-travelers will just appreciate it as a fun backyard space.
+The branding of the outdoor kitchen area became The Smokehouse (a subtle tie-in to a popular Disney BBQ joint).

 Every backyard needs a great kitchen to bring life to the party.
 Just like indoor parties, when the cookers start pumping out hypnotic wood-fired aromas, our guests know that something great is about to come their way.
-Much like a Disney Park or resort experience, the show and interactivity of The Smokehouse is a big part of the overall enjoyment for all our guests.
+Much like a Disney Park or resort experience, the show and interactivity of The Smokehouse is a big part of the overall enjoyment.

 The outdoor kitchen was officially named The Smokehouse in 2018 as part of the full backyard renovation.
-The Smokehouse was named after the temporary food area of the same name at Walt Disney World’s EPCOT park, which appeared annually during the park’s flower and garden festival.
-While the original Disney restaurant became a permanent fixture and was renamed the Regal Eagle Smokehouse in 2019, The Smokehouse in our backyard took on the full name as The Smokehouse: Smoke, Fire, Grill.
+In 2019, The Smokehouse in our yard took on the full name as The Smokehouse: Smoke, Fire, Grill, which became the branding for this site.
 This represents the multiple levels of hardwood cooking that come out of this kitchen on a regular basis.
-As if by special power, I had already placed a brass eagle on the back of The Smokehouse brick oven, so when Disney renamed their restaurant with the addition of Regal Eagle…

 What would I change?